i3z101/development-task-django-app/README.md

 # NOTICE 2

-## You will see that the view file replaced with controllers folder and template folder with views folder to follow the MVC pattern
+## You will see that the view file was replaced with the controllers folder and template folder was replaced with the views folder to follow the MVC pattern

 # -----------------------

 ## Features
 - Fast retreival.
 - Validation methods for form fields.
-- Once the user keys in wrong vaues, send button will be disabled.
 - Protected routes

 # -----------------------